NMReDATAInitiative/NMReDATAInitiative.github.io/former-wiki/Submission_NMReDATA.md

 -----------------------------------

 Damien Jeannerat's [one-sentence
-instructions](/One-sentence_instructions "wikilink") for the submission of supplentary data for typical chemistry journals.
+instructions](/One-sentence_instructions "link") for the submission of supplentary data for typical chemistry journals.

 Damien Jeannerat's [one-paragraph
-instructions](/One-paragraph_instructions "wikilink") for the submission of supplentary data for typical chemistry journals.
+instructions](/One-paragraph_instructions "link") for the submission of supplentary data for typical chemistry journals.

 Instructions for NMR journals